Fine Arts

 - Helena Wadsley- painting, drawing, textile studio

-- Suzi Webster- media studio and drawing
+- Suzi Webster- media studio, drawing

 - Will Morrison- Workshop Coordinator